DrJanDuffy/craigranchvegashomes/README.md

 - **Email**: info@craigranchvegas.com
 - **Address**: Craig Ranch, Las Vegas, NV

-## 🏆 About Craig Ranch
+## 🏘️ About Craig Ranch

-Craig Ranch is one of Las Vegas' most prestigious communities, offering:
+Craig Ranch is one of Las Vegas' most prestigious communities, offering luxury homes with modern amenities, excellent schools, and convenient access to shopping, dining, and entertainment.
+The area is known for its family-friendly atmosphere and high-quality real estate market.

-- Luxury custom homes with premium finishes
-- Excellent location with easy access to amenities
-- Family-friendly neighborhood with top-rated schools
-- Community amenities and social events
-- Proximity to shopping, dining, and entertainment

-## 🚀 Deployment

-This project is configured for deployment on Vercel.
-The build process automatically:

-1. Installs dependencies
-2. Runs TypeScript type checking
-3. Builds the Next.js application
-4. Deploys to production

----

-Built with ❤️ for Craig Ranch Vegas Homes